jazzband/django-categories/doc_src/templatetags.rst

 display_drilldown_as_ul
 =======================

-Render the category with ancestors, but no children using the ``categories/ul_tree.html`` template.
+Render the category with ancestors and children using the ``categories/ul_tree.html`` template.

 Example: